INTO-CPS-Association/ThreeD-glb-viewer/README.md

 This project is a monorepo with the package threed-glb-viewer and a test environment in pkg-example.

 This package enables interaction with a statically served GLTF file, allowing users to toggle wireframe mode for individual parts and retrieve part annotations (name, live data).
-It also provides options for configuring lighting and rotating the model in any direction.
+The canvas is focused using double left-click and the mouse is used to orbit around the model.
 Parts can be selected externally using a left click or internally using a right click.

 ![demo](https://github.com/INTO-CPS-Association/ThreeD-glb-viewer/blob/main/demo.gif)